Esri/arcgis-runtime-samples-android/java/feature-layer-geodatabase/README.md

 ## About the data

-The sample shows trailheads in the greater Los Angeles area displayed on top of a vector tile basemap.
+The sample shows trailheads in the greater Los Angeles area displayed on top of a basemap of streets.

 ## Additional information